chessbr/shuup-br/README.md

 Tests
 =====

-Create your virtualenv and install Shoop and all its requirements.
-After that, install `shoop-br` and run `py.test shoop_br_tests`.
+Create your virtualenv and install Shuup and all its requirements.
+After that, install `shuup-br` and run `py.test shuup_br_tests`.

 Copyright
 =========